-This information is provided by MLC Investments Limited (ABN 30 002 641 661 AFSL 230705), part of the Insignia Financial Group of companies (comprising Insignia Financial Ltd ABN 49 100 103 722 and its related bodies corporate) ('Insignia Financial Group').
+This communication is provided by MLC Investments Limited (ABN 30 002 641 661, AFSL 230705) (MLC), part of the Insignia Financial Group of companies (comprising Insignia Financial Ltd, ABN 49 100 103 722 and its related bodies corporate) ('Insignia Financial Group').
+An investment with MLC does not represent a deposit or liability of, and is not guaranteed by, the Insignia Financial Group.

 This information may constitute general advice.
-It has been prepared without taking account of an investor's objectives, financial situation or needs and because of that an investor should, before acting on the advice, consider the appropriateness of the advice having regard to their personal objectives, financial situation and needs.
+It has been prepared without taking account of an investor's objectives, financial situation or needs and because of that an investor should, before acting on the advice, consider the appropriateness of the advice having regard to their personal objectives, financial situation, and needs.